acecreamu/craquelure-graphs/README.md

 ### Custom dataset
 If you want to use custom dataset run `createTXT.m` and move the output to `/dataset/CRACKS/`. </br>

-The structure of the .txt is following:
+The structure of the required .txt is following:
 - each graph is a block
 - first line of a block consist of *%number of nodes%* *%class label%*
 - each following line describes single node in a way: *%node label%* *%number of connected nodes%* *%connected node #1%* *%connected node #2%* *%connected node #3%*...